 When is Fall 2019 Registration deadline?
-The regular registration deadline will be the first week of July 2019.
+The regular registration deadline is July 1, 2019

 U15-U19 season TBA

 Please note that there will be more weeknight games this season at the beginning of the schedule.